sandervandevelde/Azure-IoT-Hub-Device-Python-Example/README.md

 # Azure-IoT-Hub-Device-Python-Example
 Azure IoT Hub Device example, written in Python.
 It supports both D2C and C2D communication

+## Blog post
+Check out the [blog post](https://sandervandevelde.wordpress.com/2022/01/24/azure-iot-deviceclient-sdk-python-demonstration-the-basics/) behind this sample code for more background information.

 ## Resources
 This code is based on thiese resources: